 Institutional social work to support People of Determination

-As a government socially responsible organisation, Dubai Electricity and Water Authority (DEWA) contributes to achieving the wise leadership’s vision of integrating and empowering People of Determination (POD) into society.
-This is in accordance with plans and strategies that align with the best international standards and practices under the supervision of the Advisory Council for People of Determination.
+As a government socially responsible organisation, Dubai Electricity and Water Authority DEWA helps achieve the wise leadership’s vision of including and empowering People of Determination (POD) into society.
+This is in accordance with plans and strategies that align with the best international standards and practices under the supervision of the DEWA’s Advisory Council for People of Determination.

 DEWA strives to meet the needs of society, especially People of Determination.
 This is in accordance with the National Policy for Empowering People of Determination, launched by His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, to create an inclusive society that ensures empowerment and a decent life for POD and their families, and the ‘My Community... a City for Everyone’ initiative, launched by His Highness Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, Crown Prince of Dubai and Chairman of the Executive Council of Dubai, to transform Dubai into a city that is friendly for POD by 2020.